 Prerequisites: Subject to teacher approval or successful completion of Dance 1

 Building upon the basics learned in Dance 1, this class is designed to improve dancers’ knowledge of different styles as well as introducing new techniques and theory.
-This class can be taken for health, or art credit as well, and counts toward a grade.
+This class can be taken for PE or performing art credit.
 Both Dance 1 and Dance 2 classes take part in the annual showcase where students can perform what they’ve learned.

 WHAT ARE THE EXPECTATIONS?